phetsims/gas-properties/doc/model.md

 When particles are added to an empty container, pressure remains zero until 1 particle has collided with the container.
 Then all `N` particles contribute to the pressure `P` via `P = NkT/V`.

-On each time step, pressure is computed precisely as `P = NkT/V`.
+On each time step, pressure in the model is computed precisely as `P = NkT/V`.
+The pressure gauge in the view is updated every 0.75 ps, using the model pressure at that time.
 The pressure gauge is given a bit of "noise" to make it look more realistic.
 The noise is a function of pressure and temperature.
 More noise is added at lower pressures, but the noise is suppressed as temperature decreases.
 Noise is disabled when pressure is being held constant.
 See `PressureGauge` if you'd like more specifics.
 If desired, noise can be disabled in the Preferences dialog, or via query